 When Eggs Cause Histamine or Amine Issues

-If eating egg only sometimes causes issues, and it looks like you have an underlying histamine or amine sensitivity, then the histamines in eggs may be the issue.
+If eating egg only sometimes causes issues, and it looks like you have an underlying histamine or amine sensitivity, then the histamines in eggs may be the issue rather than a protein allergy.

 This is not due to the natural content of histamines in eggs, as eggs are naturally low in histamines.